 Bullriders at the backstage.
 Alamosa, Colorado.

-Box of didactic material in a middle school classroom.
-Denver, Colorado.
+Boxes of didactic material in a middle school classroom in Denver, Colorado.

 No more than 500 people inhabit the town of Saguache.
 There are no shopping centers or stores, which forces people to drive 45 minutes to stock up on groceries.
 Saguache, Colorado.

 Two brothers in the parking lot outside of a rodeo.
 Alamosa, Colorado.